Law Offices of Osas Iyamu, LLC.

 What does the president’s view on same-sex marriage mean for the United States Immigration Law?

-Under the U.S. federal law, marriage is defined as a union between two people of the opposite sex.
+U.S. federal law defines marriage as a union between two people of different sexes.
 Meaning between a man and a woman.

 The US government ordinarily will not interfere in the love life and affairs of its citizens.
-However, where a US citizen or non-U.S. citizen falls in love with a foreigner and intends to establish a life with the foreigner in the United States, such marriage or relationship may become the basis of an Immigration application for either a Green card, Immigrant visa, K1 fiance(e) visa, K3 non Immigrant visa for the spouse of a US citizen or any other qualifying dependent visa.
+When a U.S. citizen or non-U.S. citizen falls in love with a foreigner, they may establish a life together in the U.S. Their marriage or relationship can form the basis for a Green Card or visa application.
+These include a Green Card, K1 fiancé(e) visa, K3 non-immigrant visa, or other dependent visas.

-Under the US Immigration Law, for such marriage or relationship to be recognized for Immigration purpose, it must be between a man and a woman.
+Under U.S. Immigration Law, for a marriage or relationship to be recognized for immigration purposes, it no longer needs to be between a man and a woman.

 Same-sex relationships or marriages are not recognized under the US federal Immigration Laws even though valid and recognized under state Laws.